 Below is a list with just a handful of examples of Ukraine’s cultural landmarks that have been destroyed, damaged, or are in grave danger.

 Mariupol Drama Theater (destroyed)

 The Donetsk Academic Regional Drama Theater (located in Mariupol) is one of the oldest theaters in eastern Ukraine.
 It was built in 1960, the facade included Greek columns and an antiquity-inspired sculpture group near the roof.
 Mariupol has a history of theatrical culture dating back to 1847.
 The construction of this building was the crowning jewel of that tradition, finally giving theatrical troupes a stable place to perform.

-On 16 March, Russian aviation dropped a heavy bomb on the theater, despite the sign “CHILDREN” which could be seen from the air.
-Reportedly, around 1000 refugees were inside.
-The bomb shelter held, some people started emerging later, but largely their fate in war-torn Mariupol (without water, food, heat, under constant Russian shelling) is unknown.
+On 16 March, Russian aviation bombed the theater, despite the sign “CHILDREN” which could be seen from the air.
+An investigation by Amnesty International has confirmed that Russian forces knew about the civilians inside and purposefully dropped two 500-kilogram (1100 pound) bombs on the theater.
+The bomb shelter held, some people started emerging later, but the fate of many in war-torn Mariupol (without water, food, heat, under constant Russian shelling) is unknown.
+Amnesty Interenational estimates 300 dead in the attack, while the Associated Press estimates 600.
 The theater itself was leveled.

 Maria Prymachenko exhibit – Ivankiv Historical-Ethnographic museum (burned)